daveydee33/lynda-full-js/README.md

 // we can write it to the command line (to explore the data objects) console.log(data);

+// or even better, just look the data in the React Dev Tools.
+You can explore this object and the 4 objects in the sample array

 // moving the components to their own files - see Header.js and App.js
 import App from './components/App';